 Licensed Mental Health Counselor Associate

-Zainab offers individual counseling and couples counseling.
-She sees teens (age 13+) and adults.
+Betty offers individual counseling (not couples).
+She sees teens (age 18+) and adults.

 Important: If this is a crisis or you need immediate support, please call the Crisis Clinic at (206) 461-3222 or go to your nearest emergency room.
 Catalyst Counseling cannot provide emergency services.